-Hydropower has a central role to play in the lower carbon grids of the future that will increasingly be based upon wind and solar generation.
+Hydropower has a central role to play in the lower carbon grids of the future.

 Although hydropower is currently by far the largest source of renewable power generation, wind and solar power are expected to grow to overtake it in the future, although this will take some time.

 Flexibility and storage